 For communities affected by climate change and pray for protection from unscrupulous mining and logging.

-For the Archbishop Elect the Right Reverend Leonard Dawea.
+For the Archbishop the Most Reverend Leonard Dawea.
 For all the staff in the Diocese of Central Melanesia.

 For the Church’s outreach work in hospitals, Rove Prison, women’s issues, climate change relocation programmes and youth ministry.

 For the Diocese of Guadalcanal, Bishop Nathan Tome and the staff at the Diocesan Headquarters in Honiara.
 Pray for the Provincial Cathedral of St Barnabas, Honiara, and the Dean Philip Rongotha, and all who minister and worship there.

 For all the different communities in Honiara, that there be a safe and clean environment for all these groups to flourish and come to respect each other.

 For the Community of the Sisters of the Church, and for Sr Veronica, Provincial Sister for the Solomon Islands Pacific Region.
 We give thanks for the Community’s work with children around TNK and their retreat ministry.

 For the shipyard at Taroaniara and all those who travel by sea around Melanesia, including those who work and go on missions aboard the Southern Cross.
 For the printing press in Honiara.